 \section{Experimentally Constrained Parameters}

-In the previous sections we have used the DQC based on the Schwinger's formula, \eqref{schquant}, or better \eqref{schquant2} for MM, for which the magnetic charge is really an \emph{even} multiple of \gd.
-This was the case for the Schwinger quantization condition \eqref{schquant}~\cite{Schwinger:1969ib}, which characterizes non-relativistic dyon-dyon scattering~\cite{Schwinger:1976fr}, but also of the microscopic field-theory models of electroweak magnetic monopoles in the current literature~\cite{Mavromatos:2020gwk,Cho:1996qd,Cho:2013vba,Arunasalam:2017eyu,Mavromatos:2018kcd}, which are also known to contain structureless (Dirac) MM in their solutions, in certain limits (e.g.\ see~\cite{Mavromatos:2018kcd}).
+In the previous sections we have used the DQC based on the Schwinger's formula, \eqref{schquant}, or better \eqref{schquant2} for MMs, for which the magnetic charge is really an \emph{even} multiple of \gd.
+This was the case for the Schwinger quantization condition \eqref{schquant}~\cite{Schwinger:1969ib}, which characterizes non-relativistic dyon--dyon scattering~\cite{Schwinger:1976fr}, but also of the microscopic field-theory models of electroweak MMs in the current literature~\cite{Mavromatos:2020gwk,Cho:1996qd,Cho:2013vba,Arunasalam:2017eyu,Mavromatos:2018kcd}, which are also known to contain structureless (Dirac) MM in their solutions, in certain limits (e.g.\ see~\cite{Mavromatos:2018kcd}).

 Nonetheless, for experimental searches, we follow a more general approach, also considering MMs with magnetic charges \emph{odd} multiples of \gd.
 This is achieved by modifying the condition \eqref{schquant2}, and the pertinent mass formulae \eqref{MMmassnover2} through the replacement \be n \to \frac{n^\prime}{2}\,, \quad n^\prime \in \mathbb Z\,, \ee which allows for magnetic charges to be both even and odd multiples of \gd: \be g_m = \frac{n^\prime}{2\alpha} \, e = n^\prime \, \gd \, , \quad n^\prime \in \mathbb Z\,. \ee This generalization will be used throughout this section for the interpretation of experimental searches using the fixed-point resummation model developed in the current work.